Course Approval Committee

 The Course Approval Committee will

-- Review course proposals and provide feedback.
+- Review course proposals for completion.

-- Promote professional development opportunities for curriculum.
+- Promote professional development opportunities for curriculum development,

 - Work with the Instructional Assessment Committee to provide support for new and revised course development.